Legal state-regulated online poker is currently available in four US states; New Jersey, Nevada, Delaware, and Pennsylvania.

 Global Poker offers cash games, freerolls, and tournaments, much like other online poker sites.
-However, one important difference is that players don't make deposits into their accounts to use as betting money on the site.
-Instead, you can purchase virtual currency called Gold Coins which comes with Sweeps Coins as a bonus.
+However, one important difference is that players don’t make deposits into their accounts to use as betting money on the site.
+Instead, you can purchase a virtual currency called Gold Coins which comes with Sweeps Coins as a bonus.
 These Sweeps Coins are used to play poker games for actual money.

 The Sweeps Coins you win are then converted into actual money upon withdrawal.

 No, legal online poker sites in the US are not rigged.
-All four states where online poker is legal have a designated agency that is responsible for ensuring that all aspects of this activity are conducted in full compliance with applicable state regulations.
+All four states where online poker is legal to have a designated agency that is responsible for ensuring that all aspects of this activity are conducted in full compliance with applicable state regulations.

 Each state has strict requirements that each operator within its jurisdiction must meet, including passing a thorough background and financial check, before being granted a license to open.
 Only games that have been approved by the regulatory agency can be offered.
 In addition, the same agency continues to oversee all existing poker rooms to ensure that each operator is adhering in every respect to state policies.

-For example, the agency which is responsible for licensing and regulating online poker in New Jersey is the Division of Gambling Enforcement (DGE), the same one that oversees NJ online casino gambling.
+For example, the agency which is responsible for licensing and regulating online poker in New Jersey in the Division of Gambling Enforcement (DGE), the same one that oversees NJ online casino gambling.
 Players on any NJ gambling website, including those that offer online poker, can rest assured that none of these sites are rigged.